Different

 in two varieties; they can represent the conventional universe (see the image

-left), as it is used in the Mandala Offering Ritual, where one symbolically offers
+left), as it is used for example in the Mandala Offering Ritual.
+Here one symbolically offers

-The type of mandala we will explore here represents (amongst many things)
+The type of mandala we will explore here more extensively represents (amongst many things)

-the dwelling place of a specific Buddha-form or deity.
-Mandalas are actually 3-Dimensional
+the dwelling place of a specific Buddha-form or meditational deity.

-buildings, and in the Tibetan tradition, they are made as thangkas (scroll-paintings),
+practice in the center.
+In the Tibetan tradition, these mandalas can be represented as thangkas (scroll-paintings),

-wall paintings, sand-drawings, and 3D models made of e.g. wood or metal.
+wall paintings, sand-drawings, or actual 3D models made of e.g. wood or metal.

 A mandala is full of symbolic meaning and can be "read" and